What Makes GCS a Special Place…

 We are Nationally Accredited by the National Association for the Education of Young Children (NAEYC).
 We meet voluntary national criteria and standards for the highest quality in Early Childhood Education.

 Our School History can be traced back to the 1920s, with an official beginning at First Parish Church in 1945.
-Our current facility was designed in 1984 to accommodate the energy, curiosity, and creativity of young children.
+Our current facility was renovated and expanded for 2021 to accommodate the energy, curiosity, and creativity of young children.

 Our Staff Longevity and Teacher Excellence set us apart in the field of early childhood education.
 Our teaching staff is highly qualified in education and experience with children, and is supported in achieving ongoing professional development.
 Staff longevity at GCS is both valued and rewarded.